 Infanta Alicia, Duchess of Calabria, a niece of Empress Zita of Austria, aunt of King Juan Carlos of Spain & the oldest member of the Spanish Royal Family died earlier this week aged 99.
 In her honour, we will feature one of her grandest tiaras, the Chaumet Calabria Sapphire Tiara.

 Given as a wedding gift from Infante Alfonso, Duke of Calabria to his bride, Princess Alicia of Bourbon-Parma, in 1936, the Tiara, featuring large sapphires set in an art deco frame, and parure were exhibited along with the rest of the wedding gifts at Chaumet.
 A drawing of the jewels shows that the bracelet can also be worn as a bandeau.
 Other gifts included a Ruby Parure and a Pearl and Diamond Tiara.

-Though she probably wore it numerous times, Infanta Alicia, Duchess of Calabria, was only pictured in her Chaumet Sapphire Tiara and its parure in an Official Portrait once in the 1950s, probably taken in her husband’s role as Head of the House of Bourbon-Two Sicilies, and Infanta Pilar’s 18th Debutante Ball.
+Infanta Alicia, Duchess of Calabria pictured in her Chaumet Sapphire Tiara and its parure a couple of times in the 1950s, especially for portraits taken in her husband’s role as Head of the House of Bourbon-Two Sicilies, and Infanta Pilar’s 18th Debutante Ball.
 The Infanta also wore pieces of the Parure at the Wedding of King Juan Carlos and Queen Sofia in 1962, after wearing the entire Parure at the Wedding Ball.

 For more information, check out: